miwipe/ngsLCA/README.md

 The ngsLCA R package provides functionality for processing "lca" files and illustrating the taxonomic profiles.
 It supplies R functions for quick transformation of the "lca" files to tables in different formats after filtering, e.g., a regular tab separated table and MEGAN compatible formats, for de-contamination if laboratory controls have been sequenced and are provided, and for splitting taxa into different kingdoms (or user-defined taxonomic groups) and taxonomic ranks.
 Functions are also provided for outputting heatmaps, barplots and stratplots as well as NMDS and rarefaction analysis for a quick overview of the dataset.

-**Please note, that if you are working with ancient environmental DNA (shotgun sequenced or capture enriched data) you might want to use (metaDMG-cpp)[https://github.com/metaDMG-dev/metaDMG-cpp] this tool uses ngsLCA while at the same is able to estimate DNA damage at all taxonomic levels)
+**Please note, that if you are working with ancient environmental DNA (shotgun sequenced or capture enriched data) you might want to use (metaDMG-cpp)[https://github.com/metaDMG-dev/metaDMG-cpp] this tool uses ngsLCA while at the same time able to estimate DNA damage at all taxonomic levels).
+Both of these tools jhave been developed as part of the Holi pipeline (Holi)[https://github.com/miwipe/Holi/tree/main]**

 # Installation
 We encourage that you manage your packages and environments using conda (https://docs.conda.io/en/latest/)